WGBH-MLA/openvault3/app/views/exhibits/eric_jackson.md

 their own words.

-For this research project, I was provided access to audio recordings of a number of live interviews conducted by Eric Jackson on his WGBH show, “Eric In the Evening”.
+For this research project, I was provided access to audio recordings of a number of live interviews conducted by Eric Jackson on his GBH show, “Eric In the Evening”.
 All the interviews were recorded in the 1980’s and 1990’s and feature some of the greatest musicians of the 20th century, many of whom have been honored by the National Endowment for the Arts as Jazz Masters.